Building Java Web Applications

 The

-plugin adds a large number of tasks to the application, useful for running or testing in Jetty or Tomcat environments.
-Now you can build and deploy the app to the default (Jetty) container by using the appRun
+gretty plugin adds a large number of tasks to the application, useful for running or testing in Jetty or Tomcat environments.
+Now you can build and deploy the app to the default (Jetty) container by using the appRun task.

 Executing the

-task$ ./gradlew appRun :prepareInplaceWebAppFolder :createInplaceWebAppFolder UP-TO-DATE :compileJava :processResources UP-TO-DATE :classes :prepareInplaceWebAppClasses :prepareInplaceWebApp :appRun 12:25:13 INFO Jetty 9.2.15.v20160210 started and listening on port 8080 12:25:13 INFO webdemo runs at: 12:25:13 INFO http://localhost:8080/webdemo Press any key to stop the server. > Building 87% > :appRun BUILD SUCCESSFUL
+appRun task$ ./gradlew appRun :prepareInplaceWebAppFolder :createInplaceWebAppFolder UP-TO-DATE :compileJava :processResources UP-TO-DATE :classes :prepareInplaceWebAppClasses :prepareInplaceWebApp :appRun 12:25:13 INFO Jetty 9.2.15.v20160210 started and listening on port 8080 12:25:13 INFO webdemo runs at: 12:25:13 INFO http://localhost:8080/webdemo Press any key to stop the server. > Building 87% > :appRun BUILD SUCCESSFUL

 You can now access the web app at http://localhost:8080/webdemo and either click on the link to execute a GET request or submit the form to execute a POST request.